lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 ## Generate a project with the Lagom archetype

 To create a project, invoke `mvn archetype:generate` from the command line with the following parameters (all on one line).
-The `archetypeVersion` parameter specifies the Lagom version (in this example, 1.3.0).
+The `archetypeVersion` parameter specifies the Lagom version (in this example, 1.3.0, but be sure to use the [current stable release](http://www.lagomframework.com/documentation/)).

 ```
 mvn archetype:generate -DarchetypeGroupId=com.lightbend.lagom -DarchetypeArtifactId=maven-archetype-lagom-java